thirdreality/nightlight_mt/README.md

 # Third Reality Matter Projects

 Third Reality  has actively participated in Matter.
 By the end of 2022, it has just developed two night light products, providing open source code and hardware for interested developers to download code, compile and burn firmware to the light for testing.
-Users can voice control lights (switch lights, adjust colors, and brightness) on HomePod mini, HomePod, Google Nest and other speakers that support Matter.
+Users can voice control lights (switch lights, adjust colors, and brightness) on HomePod mini, HomePod, Google Nest, Amazon Echo and other speakers that support Matter.
 Needless to say, users can also control these lights through their mobile phones.

 These two lamps have PIR motion sensor and light sensor inside.
 With the help of these sensors, developers can directly develop practical night light lighting products.